pierremigeon/ft_printf/README.md

 ```
 int  ft_printf(const char * restrict format, ...);
 ```
 The ft_printf() function produces output according to a format as described below.
-The function writes the output under the control of a format string that specifies how subsequent arguments are converted for output. ft_printf() is multivariatic- that is, it expects a varriable number (zero or more) of arguments after the initial format string.
+The function writes the output under the control of a format string that specifies how subsequent arguments are converted for output. ft_printf() is variadic- that is, it expects a varriable number (zero or more) of arguments after the initial format string.
 It returns as an int the number of bytes printed.

 The format string is composed of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification is introduced by the % character.
 After the %, the following appear in sequence:
   1) zero or more of the following flags: + 0 . * -